Al3zama1/swe-notes/CCNA/45 - DHCP Snooping.md

 ```
 * Enable errdisable recovery for DHCP rate limiting.
 ## DHCP Option 82 (Information Option)
-* Option 82, also know as the 'DHCP relay agent information option' is one of many DHCP options.
+* ==Option 82, also know as the 'DHCP relay agent information option'== is one of many DHCP options.
 * It provides additional information about which DHCP relay agent received the client's message, on which interface, in which VLAN, etc.
 * DHCP relay agents can add Option 82 to messages they forward to the remove DHCP server.
 * With DHCP snooping enabled, by default Cisco switches will add Option 82 to DHCP messages they receive from clients, even if the switch isn't acting as a DHCP relay agent.